WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_controlHub/dep_controlHub_runCommands.md

         Well done.
 While this is a simple example we will dive a little deeper next with using the same method to deploy extensions so don’t stray to far.
-Cancel out the Time > DateTime > Get text in the search bar by using the x button on the left hand side of the text box.
+Cancel out the Time > DateTime > Get text in the search bar by using the x button on the left hand side of the text box and do not move a muscle.
+        We are jumping straight into our next lab Deploy UI Extensions <highlight_1>{{config.cProps.dep.sectionIds.cH}}.5</highlight_1>